KC4VPJ's Ham Shack

 Hustler MO2 base with various resonators

-Also other numerous misc equipment working and non-working!
+I also other numerous misc equipment working and non-working as is the norm with Hams....lol!

 God, family...especially GrandKids, fishing, hunting, camping, friendship, and always trying to do what's right!